212(a)(2)(A)(i)(II) Drug-Related Crimes

 Similarly, an expungement of a drug-related conviction will not impact the visa and immigration consequences, i.e., a permanent bar remains in effect.
 What makes this provision of the immigration law so draconian is that immigrant waiver relief is limited only to a conviction for marijuana possession of less than 30 grams.
 Nonimmigrant waivers are still available.

 Because of the grave consequences, it is absolutely imperative to seek out immigration legal assistance when presented with charges for a controlled substance-related crime.
 Entering a diversionary program or pleading to a disorderly conduct charge may be critical to ensuring future visits or the possibility of immigrating to the United States.
 If a person has already been convicted of a drug-related crime, then in certain circumstances it may be possible to seek out post-conviction relief.
 This may include a request to vacate the conviction or petition for writ of coram nobis; a claim to ineffective assistance of counsel may justify the granting of such a request.

 Once this relief is granted, for example, in the form of a dismissal of cause nolle prosequi, then the decision of the consular officer can be challenged.
 We are one of the relatively few firms with successful experience in obtaining a writ of coram nobis and subsequently having a bar under 212(a)(2)(A)(i)(II) rescinded.

 As one can see, this is a very complicated area of the law with potentially very dire results.
 Because it is a complicated area, consular officers may make a mistake in incorrectly applying it.
-There is particular hope for a nonimmigrant visa applicants with this problem: more than 40% of them who have been subjected to this bar receive nonimmigrant waivers or successfully challenge the decisions.
+There is particular hope for nonimmigrant visa applicants with this problem: approximately 35% of them who have been subjected to this bar receive waivers or successfully challenge the decisions.
 Please contact us to find out how we can help you.